maurobonfietti/rest-api-slim-php/README.md

 - Delete Note: `DELETE /api/v1/notes/{id}`

-Also, you can see the API documentation with the [full list of endpoints](extras/docs/endpoints.md).
+Also, you can see the API documentation with the [complete list of endpoints](extras/docs/endpoints.md).

 ### IMPORT WITH POSTMAN:

-All the information of the API, prepared to download and use as postman collection: [Import Collection](https://www.getpostman.com/collections/b8493a923ab81ef53ebb).
+All the API information is prepared for download and use as Postman collection: [Import Collection](https://www.getpostman.com/collections/b8493a923ab81ef53ebb).

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/b8493a923ab81ef53ebb)

 ## :rocket: DEPLOY:

-You can deploy this API with Heroku Free.
+You can deploy this API with Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)